-The Gemara (Berachos 20B) says that women are obligated to hear Kiddush.
+The Gemara (Berachos 20b) says that women are obligated to hear Kiddush.
 The Gemara asks why this is so.
 Kiddush is a time-bound mitzvas asei, and women are exempt from all time-bound positive mitzvos.
-Since women are included in the Shamor, the mitzvah to observe Shabbos, so too are they included in the Zachor, the mitzvah of remembering Shabbos.
+Abaye said that, indeed, women are obligated to recite Kiddush mi'd'Rabbanan, but not mi'd'Oraisa.